digitalautonomy/wahay/README.md

 ## Compatibility

 The current version of Wahay is compatible with all major Linux distributions.
-It is possible that the application can run on OS X or
-Windows, but at this moment we have not tested this.
-We are planning on adding official OS X and Windows compatibility in the near future.
+It is possible that the application can run on macOS or Windows, but at the moment we have not tested it.
+We are planning on adding official macOS and Windows compatibility in the near future.

 ## About the developers